 ANNEX R - Option overview A3s

-1. All options include direct benefits to individual countries, as depicted on the maps, as well as regional and Released under the Official Information Act global benefits.
+1. All options include direct benefits to individual countries, as depicted on the maps, as well as regional and global benefits.
 Examples of the various intervention activities are provided on the left hand side of the A3 graphics.